 It is NOT a solution to broken and problematic relationships

 There is no magic formula or prayer or incantation that can make a bad relationship a good one.
 Union ceremonies are ritualizations and celebrations of what is already true and real in a relationship.
 Therefore, a problematic relationship entering into a Holy Union will only create more problems.
 Holy Union ceremony is not the solution nor the bandage to heal a problematic and conflicted relationship.
+In the Filipino saying which we paraphrase “Nasa Diyos ang awa at pagpapala, nasa mag-asawa ang pag-gawa.

 It does NOT provide assurance of “Forever”